lsst-ts/ts_dsm/doc/index.rst

   run_dsm.py --state=enabled <index>

 The ``<index>`` is an integer value.
-The DSM currently has two indexes (1 and 2) for operational use.
+The DSM currently has two indexes (1 and 2) since there are two units in operation.

+Since the DSMs are mobile field units, shutting down the CSCs via the ScriptQueue is not always practical from the field.
+Also, while observing is under way, it may be difficult to get a priority interrupt into the queue to perform the shutdown.
+To allow for operator independence, a shutdown script is provided.
-The ``shutdown_dsm.py`` script can be used to send the CSC to ``STANDBY`` state or ``OFFLINE`` state.
+The ``shutdown_dsm.py`` script can be used to send the CSC to ``STANDBY`` or ``OFFLINE`` state.
 If the CSC is sent to ``OFFLINE``, the process started by the ``run_dsm.py`` script will be shutdown and terminated.
 Since the run script will block the current container terminal, you will have to ``docker exec`` into the container to run the shutdown script.
 For ``STANDBY`` state, run the script this way.

 .. prompt:: bash

-  shutdown_dsm.py
+  shutdown_dsm.py --state=standby <index>

-For ``OFFLINE`` state, run the script this way.
+To stop the run script, execute the shutdown script this way.

 .. prompt:: bash

-  shutdown_dsm.py -f
+  shutdown_dsm.py --state=offline <index>

-In both cases, the script defaults to index=1.
-You must ensure that the index used by the shutdown script is commensurate with the one used by the run script.
+You must ensure that the index used by the shutdown script is matches the one used by the run script.

 .. _lsst.ts.DSM.configuration: